We know it’s all too easy to confuse nude art with photographs from a restricted section, but trust us, there is a difference.

 The male nude continued the Greek theme of bodily perfection, as well as exploring an interest in human anatomy; Michelangelo’s ‘David’ being the best example of both.
 But while women were essentially forbidden to create art back then, the male nude became overshadowed by the female, which explains the significant lack of male nude imagery from this time onward.
-Well guys, you did it to yourselves.

-As the male nude began to fade into the background, the female nude started to dominate the artworld.
+As the male nude began to fade into the background, the female nude started to dominate the art world.
 Beginning in the Renaissance, the female nude was depicted with an emphasis on seduction and not so much perfection.
 This particular idea was carried throughout art practices, and particularly during the late 19th century.
 In modern society, the nude was no longer a figure unique to Greek mythology or ancient stories.

 The switch to creating seductive female nudes heralded the term, ‘male gaze’: the idea that female nudes were created by men, for the enjoyment of men.
 Perhaps the most famous examples are Edouard Manet’s, ‘Le Déjeuner sur l’herbe’ and Gustave Courbet’s, ‘Woman with a Parrot’.
-These artwork are both highly provocative female nudes, who are thought to be prostitutes.
+These artwork are both highly provocative female nudes, who are thought to be sex workers.

 The nude today

 The tendency to sexualise female nudes and practically disregard the male nude continued throughout the 20th century, as seen through artworks created by Picasso and sculptor Auguste Rodin, however, things did begin to change by the late 1900s.